Viperxyzzz/COMP/README.md

 * Expressions in conditions must return a boolean
 * Negation (!) can only be used for boolean expressions
 * Length can only be used for arrays
-* Arrays cannot be be used in arithmetic operations
+* Arrays cannot be used in arithmetic operations
 * Array access must be done over an array
 * Array access index must be an expression of type int
 * Non-static symbols can´t be accessed from static methods
-* Assignments can only be done to variables
+* Assignments can only be done to variables (left-hand side must a variable)
 * The type of the assignee must be compatible with the assigned
 * Returned expression type of a method must be compatible with the return type defined in the method declaration
 * When calling methods of the class declared in the code, types and number of arguments in the call must compatible with the ones in the method declaration